-The group performs work in the fields of road transportation, cross-border trade corridors, security installations, mining operations, security documents, sound and video recognition and others.
+The group performs work in the fields of road transportation, cross-border trade corridors, security installations, mining operations, IT security systems, sound and video recognition and others and finance.
 In all cases practical problems are addressed as identified by industry partners, e.g. more intelligent overload control, improved efficiency in cross-border processes, more accurate security surveillance systems, reconciling conflicting safety and efficiency objectives in mining, recognition of advertisements in broadcasting data and development of financial prediction models.

-WTO, SANRAL, SAAF, RTMS, FESARTA, Digicore, Imperial Logistics, Techsolutions, EW Cop, Fidelity, Security, INET-BFS and others.
+WTO, SANRAL, SAAF, World Bank, N3 Toll Concession, Imperial Logistics, Techsolutions, Crest Advisory, Fidelity, Security, merSETA and others

 For more information on the group’s research contact prof. Alwyn Hoffman at: